-Southampton cruise port parking costs range from £15-25 per day for standard lots to £30+ for premium covered parking.
+Southampton cruise port parking costs range from £15-25 per day (but here’s the insider trick that could save you 40% – see our complete Southampton parking hacks guide) for standard lots to £30+ for premium covered parking.
 Book in advance for better rates and guaranteed spots, with pre-arrival parking typically 10-15% cheaper than gate prices.

 The Real Deal on Southampton Cruise Port Parking